 Reduce wine to about a tablespoon, add cream and continue cooking over medium-high heat for about a minute.

 Remove from heat and stir in butter, capers, salt, and white pepper.
 Once trout is plated, pour sauce over fillets.

-Optional Sides: Preheat oven to 200 degrees.
-Keep trout covered and warm in the oven.
+Optional Sides: Preheat oven to 200 F. Keep trout covered and warm in the oven.
 In a small or medium frying pan, add a couple of tablespoons of water.
 Bring to a boil and toss in the julienned carrots.
 Boil for about a minute, remove and place covered into the warm oven.
 Remove excess moisture from pan, set flame to medium-high heat, add one tablespoon of butter and one teaspoon olive oil.
 Add potato wedges and fry on both sides until crispy.
 Season with salt and pepper while cooking, for a bit of heat mix in a dash of smoked paprika.
 Once cooked remove to a paper towel-lined plate to let the excess oil soak off.
 Keep in the warmed oven until ready to assemble.
 Wipe out the pan, place over medium-high heat, add remaining butter.
 Once melted add the fennel and cook for about a minute.
 Next, combine the peas and cream with the fennel.
 Cook till peas are softened but not mushy, about three minutes.

 To Assemble: Place potatoes down first, spooning the peas over potatoes and now gently lay the trout on top of the bed of peas.
 Stack the julienned carrots on the trout.
 Pour the lemon cream sauce over the dish and for an extra touch add some toasted almond slices.

 - Note from Joy Nordenstrom, Romantic Meals Expert: Pair this sweet, tangy, salty trout with a few julienned carrots, pan-fried red potatoes, and sautéed fennel and peas.